Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Pretrained model performance

 We used 16-bit floating point inference for the LLMs.
 We used our search algorithm (\cref{sec_search_alg}) for LLM predictions.
 We found a search beam of 8 and a max completed stopping criteria of 32\,K provided a perplexity close to the perplexity without pruning while significantly speeding inference.

-As a strong n-gram baseline optimized for AAC-like text, we compare against a large character 12-gram language model\footnote{\url{https://osf.io/ajm7t/wiki/lm_char_dec19/}}.
-This model was trained using Witten-Bell smoothing on 21\,B characters from Common Crawl, Reddit, movie subtitles, and Twitter.
-Training sentences were selected via cross-entropy difference selection \cite{moore_intelligent} using in-domain language models trained on DailyDialog \cite{li_dailydialog}, short email messages, and crowdsourced AAC-like messages \cite{vertanen_imagination}.
+We compared against a baseline of a 12-gram language model optimized for AAC-like text, denoted \textit{AAC n-gram}.\footnote{\url{https://osf.io/c6mnz}} This model was trained using Witten-Bell smoothing on 21\,B characters from Common Crawl, Reddit, movie subtitles, and Twitter.
+Training sentences were selected via cross-entropy difference selection \cite{moore_intelligent} using in-domain models trained on DailyDialog \cite{li_dailydialog}, short emails, and AAC-like messages \cite{vertanen_imagination}.

-As shown in \cref{table_compare}, per-character perplexity decreased with increasing model size, though gains plateaued for the OPT family \cite{zhang_opt} of models around 1.3\,B parameters.
-Thus, even given the ``easy'' nature of our NLP task (i.e.~predicting the next character within an isolated sentence), bigger models were often better.
+As shown in \cref{table_compare}, per-character perplexity decreased with increasing model size, though gains plateaued for the OPT model family \cite{zhang_opt} at around 1.3\,B parameters.
+Thus, even given the ``easy'' nature of our task (i.e.~predicting the next character within an isolated sentence), bigger models were often better.
 While the n-gram model optimized for AAC did better than DistilGPT with a similar number of parameters, larger LLMs eventually outperformed it despite the LLMs not being fine-tuned on AAC-like text.

 The OPT models outperformed the GPT-2 models \cite{radford_gpt2} at similar model sizes.
 We also tested the recent Llama 3 model \cite{grattafiori_llama3} that was trained on substantially more data than the other models (15\,T tokens), but found it did no better than the OPT models.